By Elizabeth Sites, CQL Director of Organizational Excellence

 “The QIDP ensures that the information gathered for the All About Me is shared with the person’s Independent Service Coordinator (ISC),” says Sharon Anderson from Ray Graham Association.
 “This collaboration has ensured that what truly matters to people is communicated and becomes part of the person’s plan.”

 No matter who is responsible for developing the written plan, all members of the team are responsible for the implementation of the supports.
 If collaborative efforts prove to be difficult, it is imperative that provider organizations respectfully advocate for the person and their defined outcomes and dreams.
 Again, at the very core of everything, the focus needs to be on the person.

 Ensuring that these processes occur for every person that receives services will help all the pieces come together for successful achievement of outcomes.
 The expectation within all services should be one of listening, discovery, communicating, and support for what really matters most to the person receiving the services.

-- Strategies for using outcomes in person-centered planning
+- Strategies for using the POM to inform truly person-centered plans

-- Breakout activities exploring the use of outcomes in planning
+- Breakout activities exploring the use of personal outcomes in planning

-- Tips to tracking the progress of people achieving outcomes
+- Tips to tracking the progress of people achieving their dreams

 - Examples of how this process has been effectively implemented within organizations